 Despite being intuitive and easy to understand, the property graph model can be used to describe almost all graph use cases.

 As you probably are thinking, graph databases use the graph model to store data as a graph, with a structure consisting of vertices and edges, the two entities used to model any graph.
-In addition, you can use all the algorithms from the long history of graph theory to solve graph problems and in less time than using relational database queries.
+In addition, you can use all the algorithms from the long history of graph theory to solve graph problems in less time than using relational database queries.
 I'll be covering some of them in my next posts.

 Beyond the image above, and now talking specifically about Neo4j, it is an open-source graph database supported by Neo Technology, that stores data using the Property Graph model.
 It is reliable, with full ACID transactions, expressive, with a powerful, human-readable graph query language called Cypher, and simple, accessible by a convenient REST interface or an object-oriented Java API.